Volunteers founded the new Hopewell House and volunteers are key to its ongoing work.

 Hopewell volunteers are a life-affirming community of nearly 150 compassionate people who support our home with a variety of skills and talents.
 Volunteers assist staff in caring for residents and their families, greet visitors, help with housekeeping, kitchen, and maintenance.
 Volunteer therapists (e.g., massage, acupuncture, Reiki and more) apply their gifts to soothe the bodies and spirits of our entire community.
 Musicians, artists and pet therapy volunteers warm the home with creativity, beauty, and the joyful presence of animals.
 Volunteers plant and maintain garden spaces, secure food and flower donations, craft quilts and blankets, and volunteers assist with outreach and communications.

 We seek diverse volunteers from different races, ethnicities, cultures, genders and sexual orientations.
 Do you speak a second language or bring a diverse background, set of experiences or abilities?
-We welcome a vibrant and inclusive community and hope you’ll apply.
+We welcome a vibrant and inclusive community and hope you’ll apply when volunteer positions are available (check the specific team pages below in late fall for details).

 People Creating a Garden Space